 Did you know that the Teenage Mutant Ninja Turtles once appeared in an episode of the Power Rangers?

-Hmm… OK, did you know that the Turtles have teamed-up with Batman on a couple of occasions?
+Hmm… OK, did you know that the Turtles have teamed-up with Batman on multiple occasions?

 Then this post is for you!

 This post looks at significant meetings for the Teenage Mutant Ninja Turtles.
 From Sherlock Holmes to the Wild West C.O.W.
 Boys of Moo Mesa and beyond, the following info gives you a rundown of some of the Turtles’ biggest crossovers.

 First up, a genuine meeting of the minds – Sherlock Holmes and the Teenage Mutant Ninja Turtles.